The 2026 Bali Hope Swimrun

 The Beach House - aka Team HQ

-Day 2 - Team Day
+Day 2 — Team Day | Thursday, October 22

 Sinead and Nike from the 2023 team.

-Day 3 - Race Day
+Day 3 - Race Day | Friday October 23

 Kate & Abby on their first endurance event.

-Day 4 - Closing Day
+Day 4 - Closing Day | Saturday October 24

-The event closes mid-morning on Saturday.
-Many of the team normally choose to stay on Lembongan for a couple more days.
-In this case we can help extend your accommodation.
+Many of the team choose to stay on Lembongan for a few extra days — and if you'd like to do the same, we're happy to help extend your accommodation.

-The team at the finish line.
+Some of the team at the finish line.

 Hospitality & Accommodation